 Tip: Let the blade take the wheel from time to time.

-Don't force the blade to bend by inadvertently pushing the stack to the left or right.
-Every now and then, take pressure off the page block and let the blade pull it back towards the center.
+Don't force the blade to bend by inadvertently pushing the books to the left or right.
+Every now and then, take pressure off the stack and let the blade pull it back towards the center.

 Step 20: Make the first corner.

 Saw straight until the blade touches first corner, then back up (keeping the saw running at all times) and saw a new path around the corner, heading into the next side.
 You'll come back and finish that corner later.